PennyLaneAI/pennylane/doc/introduction/interfaces/tf.rst

 In order to use PennyLane in combination with TensorFlow, we have to generate TensorFlow-compatible quantum nodes.
 Such a QNode can be created explicitly using the ``interface='tf'`` keyword in the QNode decorator or QNode class constructor.
-Alternatively, an existing, basic QNode can be translated into a quantum node that interfaces with TensorFlow by calling the :meth:`QNode.to_tf() <pennylane.qnode.QNode.to_tf>` method.

 .. note::
     To use the TensorFlow interface in PennyLane, you must first install TensorFlow.